notspencer/blog-backend/README.md

 -   Create a new post
 -   Update an existing post by ID
 -   Delete a post by ID
+-
+-   Retrieve all users
+-   Retrieve a single user by ID
+-   Create a new user
+-   Update an existing user by ID
+-   Delete a user by ID
 ## Technologies Used

 -   Node.js